 - obtaining a certificate of the establishment of a new company.

-The procedure depends on the scope of work, the presence or absence of creditors’ consent to transfer the debt, the need to agree on the reorganization, and can last on average from three months to a year.
+The procedure depends on the scope of work, M&A software implementing, the presence or absence of creditors’ consent to transfer the debt, the need to agree on the reorganization, and can last on average from three months to a year.

 This process takes from a couple of weeks to a couple of months.
 The company’s lawyers must prepare: